thenexthub/Codira/docs/proposals/Concurrency.rst

 We ensure thread-safety by requiring that code that's executed from a worker thread to only access logical copies of data that belongs to other threads.
 One way for user code to break away from the memory enclave is to access **global variables**.
-The Swift compiler must verify that threaded code does not access global variables or unsafe code that it can't verify.
+The Codira compiler must verify that threaded code does not access global variables or unsafe code that it can't verify.
 There are exceptions to this rule and the compiler provides special annotations for code that performs I/O or calls unsafe code.